 I hold a Ph.D. in Biology from Goettingen University, Germany.
-I have been trained as a progenitor stem cell biologist/adult stem cell biologist under the supervision of Prof. Nicolai Miosge, my Ph.D. supervisor and Prof. Vicki Rosen, our collaborator at Harvard University.
+I have trained as a progenitor stem cell biologist/adult stem cell biologist under the supervision of Prof. Nicolai Miosge, my Ph.D. supervisor and Prof. Vicki Rosen, our collaborator at Harvard University.

 My Ph.D. research was focused on the investigation of the meniscus progenitor stem cells in the inner part of the meniscus to understand their pathophysiological mechanisms in meniscus tissue regeneration.
 Osteoarthritis is a multifactorial disease and one of the major factors is meniscal failure which doesn’t heal.
 In particular, the inner part of meniscus has very rare or no self-intrinsic repair capability.
 The Meniscus acts as a safeguard which prevent direct bone-on-bone exposure.